shimaore/huge-play/middleware/client/ingress/post.coffee.md

         debug "Number #{dst_number} is disabled"
         return @respond '486 Administratively Forbidden' # was 403

+Set the endpoint name so that if we redirect to voicemail the voicemail module can locate the endpoint.

+      @session.endpoint_name = @session.number.endpoint

 Call rejection: reject anonymous caller

 * doc.local_number.reject_anonymous (boolean) If true, rejects anonymous calls.